What Is Cooking?

 Brava’s team of chefs carefully design each recipe program and optimize for each specific scenario.
 Zones filled also affects the recipe program — there is a unique recipe program for each zone filled for each ingredient.
 Chefs must account for food height, shape, density, quantity, and/or zones filled.
 Steaks less than 1-inch tall are so far away from the lamps that it is difficult to achieve a sear before overcooking the interior.
 For meats, applying as much energy as possible makes it easy to overshoot the correct doneness without giving the user enough time to plate, cut and eat.

 Our chefs even factor in the color of the food as darker foods absorb energy more readily than lighter, more reflective foods.
 Brava’s chefs must factor in and compensate for all of these variables in order to adjust the cooks such that each ingredient is ready to come out at exactly the same time.

 Sensors & Hardware

-A professional chef cooks with their 5 senses (sight, smell, taste, sound, touch) and thermometers.
-Brava has a camera, particulate sensors, a humidity sensor, and an array of 7 thermometers to assess the condition of the food, air, and cooking chamber.
+A professional chef cooks with his or her five senses (sight, smell, taste, sound, touch) and thermometers.
+Brava has a camera, particulate sensors, a humidity sensor, and an array of seven thermometers to assess the condition of the food, air, and cooking chamber.
 Magic happens when we marry advanced algorithms with the sensors and fast-acting powerful heaters.